hhhzzzsss/SongPlayer/README.md

 When playing a song, freecam is enabled.
 You will be able to move around freely, but in reality you are only moving your camera while your player stays at the center of the noteblocks.
 This is because noteblocks can only be played if you're within reach distance of them, so you have to stand at the center of the noteblocks to play them, but it's still nice to be able to move around while your song is playing.

 # 1.17 Support
 I was pretty late to update my client to 1.17, so Ayunami2000 decided to do it for me, which is pretty neat.
 You can see their repo here: https://github.com/ayunami2000/SongPlayer-1.17.
-At the moment of writing this though, they don't seem to have updated the the noteblock base id, which would make the client get all the notes wrong, so I don't reccomend using it.
+At the moment of writing this however, they don't seem to have updated the noteblock base id, which would make the client get the notes wrong, so I don't recommend using it.

-I've now updated SongPlayer to 1.17 myself though so you can get it from here.
+I've updated SongPlayer to 1.17 myself now so you can get it from here.